-Wow your friends and family with flavor infused honey, made in the electric pressure cooker.
-With 7 different flavors from sweet to spicy, you’ll never long for “plain ol’ honey” again!
+Wow your friends and family with pressure cooker infused honey!
+With 7 different flavors from sweet to spicy, you'll never long for “plain ol' honey” again!

 Infused honey!
 I’m so excited about this idea!
 Maybe even more than the vanilla extract idea, which, I thought couldn’t be topped.
 But this honey is amazing in so many different ways!
 Let's break them all down, shall we.

 This honey is delicious, easy, fun (so many flavor possibilities!) and most importantly, is going to win you the gift giver of the year award because it’s also personalizable, affordable, PRETTY, and soooooo original.
 No offense to popcorn cans and candy canes with reindeer faces, but this honey is gonna make you famous because your recipients will sing your praises every time it graces their dining table.
 No need to tell anyone how simple it was or that you didn’t start the project 6 months ago.
 Just let them believe you are the super human you most certainly are.

 When this idea crossed my mind, I immediately jotted down several flavor ideas, circled my top 3 favorites, and then headed to the store to grab my supplies.
 I surely looked like a crazy person staring at spices and dried fruit in amazement of all the flavor possibilities I could create!
 So my list of 3 turned to 7 and only stopped there because I ran out of jars and my mom refused to let me borrow anymore, claiming I don’t return them.
 Which I will forever deny, although it is very true.

 In mere minutes, your very large bottle of plain ol’ bargain buy honey from Sam's Club or Costco's (or the like), will be a high dollar, fancy, NATURALLY flavored honey.
 Here’s how: